 To overcome these limitations, a prospective randomized study comparing GP with GJ was initiated at our institution.
 Thus, currently, no patient is submitted to any procedure for the treatment of GOO outside the prospective protocol.
 The study is ongoing recruiting patients and is expected to be completed within the next year (ClinicalTrials.gov: NCT02064803).

-In summary, gastric partitioning proved to be a safe and effective procedure for the treatment of gastric outlet obstruction.
-Compared to conventional gastrojejunostomy, GP has similar early and late outcomes with a trend to better solid diet acceptance by the patients.
+In summary, GP proved to be a safe and effective procedure for the treatment of GOO.
+Compared to conventional GJ, GP has similar early and late outcomes with a trend to better solid diet acceptance by the patients.

 ARTICLE HIGHLIGHTS